yanyueliu/Cell_Transmission_Model_Python/README.md

 Two examples are uploaded.
 The first example uses dynamic traffic demand with cubic polynominal form.
 The second example uses dynamic cell capacity with quadratic polynominal form. <br></br>
 For more details, please refer: <b>Cheng, Q., Liu, Z., Guo, J., Wu, X., Pendyala, R., Belezamo, B., & Zhou, X. S. (2022).
 Estimating key traffic state parameters through parsimonious spatial queue models.
 Transportation Research Part C: Emerging Technologies, 137, 103596.</b>
 ### March 24 2022
-A new example is uploaded.
+A new example is uploaded (The example 3).
 The example is a merge ramp example. <br></br>
 A bug about merge ramp and diverge ramp is fixed.
+### March 6 2023
+A new example is uploaded (The example 4).
+The example shows how to set dynamic freeflow speed and jam density in the supply.csv.<br></br>
+The users can use the speed column in the supply.csv to set freeflow speed of a link.<br></br>
+A new column named kjam is added into the supply.csv, which can be used to set jam density of a link.